 The kitchen is the heartbeat of the restaurant.
 If the orders don’t flow in an orderly way and the food doesn’t flow out in a timely manner, cracks will start to appear.
 Guests expect their lunch or dinner to appear in a certain amount of time—not too slowly and not too quickly—so the whole process has to be carefully choreographed.

-That, however, is before we even start to talk about the real backbone of any business: cash flow, sales and profit.
-While all this sounds patently obvious, many people fall into the restaurant industry with no idea of how to price a plate of food, or whether they are going to make any money at the end of each sitting so.
+That, however, is before we even start to talk about the real backbone of any business: cash flow, sales, and profit.
+While all this sounds patently obvious, many people fall into the restaurant industry with no idea of how to price a plate of food, or whether they are going to make any money at the end of each sitting.

 What do the numbers mean?

 Restaurant food, beverage, and employee expenses are the top costs.
-The numbers in Figure 1 show the standard industry average I use for my casual, fine dining Italian restaurants.
-However, those numbers will vary within the industry, but can be found on the National Restaurant Association website http://www.restaurant.org/Home.
-The battle begins and ends with these numbers; not simply because they represent the largest percentage of your total expenses, but because you have the ability to control them.
-Costs such as utility and insurance are relatively fixed, but you can directly impact your food cost percentage with more effective purchasing, product handling and menu pricing.
+The numbers in Figure 1 show the standard industry average I use for my casual-fine dining Italian restaurants.
+However, those numbers will vary within the industry, but can be found on the National Restaurant Association website: http://www.restaurant.org/Home.
+The battle begins and ends with these numbers, and not simply because they represent the largest percentage of your total expenses, but because you have the ability to control them.
+Costs such as utility and insurance are relatively fixed, but you can directly impact your food cost percentage with more effective purchasing, product handling, and menu pricing.
 Similarly, hiring practices, scheduling, and even the layout of the kitchen and the way menu items are selected can favorably affect labor costs.
 That way, when a restaurant’s prime cost percentage exceeds the percentages in Figure 1, it raises a red flag.